mrocklin/slides/scipy-2019.md

 ```

-### Protocols level the playing field for technologies
+### Standards level the playing field for technologies

 <hr>